ruby/ruby/doc/ractor.md

 # Ractor - Ruby's Actor-like concurrent abstraction

-Ractor is designed to provide a parallel execution feature fo Ruby without thread-safety concerns.
+Ractor is designed to provide a parallel execution feature of Ruby without thread-safety concerns.

 ## Summary